 The Science Of Sleep (and Why Natural Remedies Are The Answer)

-To gain good, restful and normalized sleep your body requires:
+To gain a good, restful and normalized sleeping pattern your body requires:

-The problem is when one of these 4 chemicals (above) is imbalanced then so are the others.
+The problem is when one of these 4 chemicals (above) is imbalanced then so are all others.

 This imbalance is what leads to lack of sleep, poor quality sleep and even an inability to become sleepy.

-To kick-start the process leading to normal sleep, known as the science of sleep, you need to eat or drink foods containing Tryptophan, an essential amino acid.
+To kick-start our body’s process which leads to normal sleep, known as the science of sleep, you need to eat or drink foods containing Tryptophan, an essential amino acid.

-Your body then converts the Tryptophan to 5-HTP, which in turn is converted into Serotonin.
+Your body then converts this Tryptophan to 5-HTP, which in turn is converted into Serotonin.

 Serotonin undergoes chemical change converting to Melatonin.